-Jack Brabham & Bruce McLaren
+Jack Brabham and Bruce McLaren

 battled for the lead throughout the "L.A.
 Times Grand Prix held at Riverside on Oct.
 15, 1961.
 Both drove Cooper "Monaco" cars powered by 2.75 liter "Indy Spec" Climax engines.